 The governing body is made up of ten members, plus the Principal.
 We have one parent and one staff-elected governor, with the remainder appointed by Ormiston Academies Trust (OAT) or the academy LGB.

 We have the full Local Governing Board (LGB), Curriculum & Standards (C&S), Finance & General Purposes (F&GP) and Enrichment (ES) committees.
-To contact the governors or their clerk, Donna Nash, please email firstname.lastname@example.org.
+To contact the governors or their clerk, N James, please email firstname.lastname@example.org.

 Governors are the largest volunteer force in the country and their overall purpose is to help schools and academies raise standards and provide the best possible education for their students.